 In the months of procrastination that I endured before shattering the final misconceptions and eating normally, I used to imagine that if I woke up in a thin, healthy body, I could do it.
 I would go out with friends, laugh, have the time of my life, and eat like a normal person.
 I could do that.

-If you resume normal eating, cold turkey, you will wake up the same weight tomorrow, this is true.
+If you resume normal eating of nourishing, flavor-honest food cold turkey, you will wake up the same weight tomorrow, this is true.
 You may also wake up socially isolated (if you have shut yourself off from others, as I had done, in shame).
 You may be left with residual damage to your health, such as high blood pressure and difficulty engaging in exercise.
 You may have shapeless clothes and a trail of unachieved dreams.
 But you’re forgetting something.
 This is exactly how you wake up now.
 You might blot this knowledge out for a few measly moments, as you guzzle down junk food or sip caffeinated liquid calories, but this doesn’t change how you feel in every other moment of the day.
-Deceptive food conceals your pain only temporarily, bringing your dopamine levels back up to sub-par normal: it doesn’t fill you with happiness.
-Do you remember what real joy feels like?
-True happiness is not the blurred concealment of a crappy existence, it is brightly lit experience of life: a moment when pleasure and future benefit combine.
+By pretending to alleviate hunger, deceptive food only temporarily dulls the misery, bringing you up to sub-par normal for a moment or two.
+It doesn’t fill you with happiness.

 Rather than the terror that comes with seeing your figure lurch upwards through clothing sizes, there is a confidence in knowing that you have solved this thing: an unimaginable joy in knowing that you are returning to a healthy physique easily.